 Similarly, the Corpus of Canadian English, The Australian Writer’s Marketplace Online and speakers from both countries (though Australia is also a continent) confirmed the use of ‘clap for’ naturally.

-However, examples of ‘clap for’ (as used in American, Canadian and Australian English) are not seen in the Cambridge Dictionary, Oxford Dictionary, Macmillan Dictionary, Merriam-Webster Dictionary and Collins Dictionary.
+However, examples of ‘clap for’ (as used in American, Canadian and Australian English) are not exclusively evident in the Cambridge Dictionary, Oxford Dictionary, Macmillan Dictionary and Collins Dictionary.
 The related examples given are: clap him, clapped the marcher, clapped his performance, clapped for joy, etc.

 Moreover, Cambridge Dictionary’s reply to my question was:

 “Yes, it does sound a little odd (the ‘for’ element).
 If you were asking an audience to applaud a guest, you’d be more likely to say something like ‘Please give x a big hand’ or ‘Please put your hands together for x’.
 You wouldn’t tend to use the word ‘clap’.
 If you were reporting what had happened, you would probably say something like ‘They clapped/applauded when x entered.’
 So although ‘clap for’ isn’t absolutely wrong, it’s not quite natural sounding either.”

 Consequently, ‘give a big hand’, ‘a round of applause for’, ‘put your hands together for’, etc. have been suggested to escape this diversity, but we can’t run away from any aspect of language— it will always find us.